-At a glance, we can easily define what separates the two.
-Tissot provides more luxurious watches that are designed to be the “belle of the ball”, while Seiko is quite known for their construction and durability.
+At a glance, we can summarize what separates the two.
+Tissot provides more luxurious watches that are designed to be the “belle of the ball”, while Seiko is quite known for its construction, durability, and advancements in solar watch technology.
 To get a better picture, we will be putting both these brands side by side, as well as their best timepieces in the market.
 By the end of this article, you will be able to decide which brand suits your sense of style the most.

 History of Tissot